sayedh/angular-weather-app/README.md

 ```
 npm install
 ```
-* Finally view the project locally, this open up a page in your browser
+* Finally view the project locally, this will open up a page in your browser
 ```
 ng serve -o
 ```